This association shall be known as the Northwest Inter-Collegiate Sailing Association, hereafter known as the NWICSA.

 Section II: GRADUATE OFFICERS

 A Graduate Officer may be removed from office through a vote of no confidence.
 A vote of no confidence may be raised by a recognized delegate of any Regular Member College or a member of the Executive Committee.
-If seconded, a vote shall take place shortly thereafter once a quorum (simple majority of Regular Member Colleges and Executive Committee members) can be assembled.
+If seconded, a vote shall take place shortly thereafter once a quorum (simple majority of Regular Member Colleges and at least three (3) Executive Committee members) can be assembled.
 A two-thirds majority must be achieved in order to remove a Graduate Officer.
-When a Graduate Officer is the subject of a vote of no confidence they shall not vote on the matter.
+When a Graduate Officer is the subject of a vote of no confidence they shall have no vote on the matter.

 NWICSA CONFERENCE COMMISSIONER